Titanic Lessons, Experiments, Activities, and More!

 Well, that’s about all I have to share right now!
 For even more Titanic activities and Titanic lessons and Titanic reading passages, stop by my TpT store and check out my Titanic Bundle!
 It includes almost everything you need (minus books and a few videos) to teach a comprehensive Titanic unit.

-Finally, here are a few more websites that have GREAT content and ideas for teaching the Titanic!
+Finally, here are a few more websites that have GREAT content and ideas for teaching Titanic Lessons!